-“My offer stands at two pennies, or no deal,” Kyle said.
+“My offer stands at two pennies, or no deal.”

-“Done,” Ogilvy said.
-He spat on his hand and held it out to Kyle, who did the same.
+“Done.”
+Ogilvy spat on his hand and held it out to Kyle, who did the same.

 After they shook hands to seal the bargain, Ogilvy peered up at Kyle with new respect in his eyes.
-“Ye drive a hard bargain for a foreigner,” he said.
+“Ye drive a hard bargain for a foreigner.”

 He fished a couple of silver pennies from his coin purse and dropped them into the old man’s waiting hand.
 He took the cloak Macalister handed to him, shook the mud from it, and folded it in half.
 “Tell your ma to wash and mend this before she cuts it down for you,” he said, wrapping the garment around the boy’s thin shoulders.
 “I want to see you wearing it the next time I come out this way.”

 Hob clasped the edges of the wool cloak with one hand and clutched the coin in the other.
 He tipped back his head to get a good look at his benefactor.
 His smudged face reflected doubt, as though he was unsure of what he did to merit such a prize.
 “Thank ye, sir,” he said in a small voice.